agmath/agmath.github.io/Precalculus.md

 ### Course Timeline and Notebooks

 Below is a tentative timeline for our course.
-It includes a detailed set of notes corresponding to each class meeting and assignments following each class meeting.
+It includes a detailed set of discussion slides corresponding to each class meeting and assignments following most class meeting.
 Note that assignments are all available on [MyOpenMath](https://www.myopenmath.com/).
 Assignments are listed at the class meeting you will be prepared to *start* working on the assignment.

 | Class Meeting | During Class | Discussion Slides | After Class |
 |---------------|--------------|-------------|--------------|